stolostron/cluster-lifecycle-api/README.md

 * `ManagedClusterView` is defined to get a specified resource on a certain managed cluster.
 * `ManagedClusterImageRegistry` is defined as a configuration to override the images of pods deployed on the managed clusters.
 * `ManagedClusterInfo` is the namespace-scoped definition of managedCluster, including some special infos for MCE and ACM.
+* `KluterletConfig` is defined to hold the configuration of klusterlet.

 ## How to update the APIs